 We have audited the accompanying Ind AS Financial Statements of ELEGANT FLORICULTURE &

-statements, including a summary of the significant accounting policies and other explanatory information
+standalone financial statements, including a summary of significant accounting policies and other explanatory

 In our opinion and to the best of our information and according to the explanations given to us, the aforesaid

-Ind AS financial statements, give the information required by the Companies Act, 2013 (“the Act”) in the
+Ind AS Financial Statements give the information required by the Companies Act, 2013 (here in after referred

-under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as
+Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards)

 c) In the case of the Cash Flow Statement, of the cash flows for the year ended on that date.